josharsh/mcp-server-boilerplate/README.md

 - **SSE:** For server-sent events and web clients (see `/src/transports/sse/README.md`)
 - **HTTP:** For RESTful or web-based integration (see `/src/transports/http/README.md`)

 Each transport is modular and can be extended or replaced.
-Select the transport by setting `MCP_TRANSPORT` in your `.env`.

 ---